John Napier: Life

-Advances in mathematics
+Mathematics

+Napier's Bones

-His work, Mirifici Logarithmorum Canonis Descriptio (1614) contained fifty-seven pages of explanatory matter and ninety pages of tables listing the natural logarithms of trigonometric functions.
-The book also has an excellent discussion of theorems in spherical trigonometry, usually known as Napier's Rules of Circular Parts.
+His work Mirifici Logarithmorum Canonis Descriptio (1614) contained fifty-seven pages of explanatory matter and ninety pages of tables listing the natural logarithms of trigonometric functions.
+The book also has a discussion of theorems in spherical trigonometry, usually known as Napier's Rules of Circular Parts.

 Modern English translations of both Napier's books on logarithms and their description can be found on the web, as well as a discussion of Napier's bones and Promptuary (another early calculating device).

 His invention of logarithms was quickly taken up at Gresham College, and prominent English mathematician Henry Briggs visited Napier in 1615.
 Among the matters they discussed were a re-scaling of Napier's logarithms, in which the presence of the mathematical constant now known as e (more accurately, e times a large power of 10 rounded to an integer) was a practical difficulty.
 Neither Napier nor Briggs actually discovered the constant e; that discovery was made decades later by Jacob Bernoulli.

 Napier delegated to Briggs the computation of a revised table.
 The computational advance available via logarithms, the inverse of powered numbers or exponential notation, was such that it made calculations by hand much quicker.
 The way was opened to later scientific advances, in astronomy, dynamics, and other areas of physics.

 Napier made further contributions.
-He improved Simon Stevin's decimal notation, introducing the period (.) as the delimiter for the fractional part.
+He improved Simon Stevin's decimal notation, introducing the full stop (.) as the delimiter for the fractional part.
 Lattice multiplication, used by Fibonacci, was made more convenient by his introduction of Napier's bones, a multiplication tool using a set of numbered rods.

 Napier may have worked largely in isolation, but he had contact with Tycho Brahe who corresponded with his friend John Craig.
 Craig certainly announced the discovery of logarithms to Brahe in the 1590s (the name itself came later); there is a story from Anthony à Wood, perhaps not well substantiated, that Napier had a hint from Craig that Longomontanus, a follower of Brahe, was working in a similar direction.

-It has been shown that Craig had notes on a method of Paul Wittich that used trigonometric identities to reduce a multiplication formula for the sine function to additions.
+Craig had notes on a method of Paul Wittich that used trigonometric identities to reduce a multiplication formula for the sine function to additions.

+Trigonometry

+When one of the angles, say C, of a spherical triangle is equal to π/2 the various identities given above are considerably simplified.
+There are ten identities relating three elements chosen from the set a, b, c, A, B.

+Napier provided an elegant mnemonic aid for the ten independent equations: the mnemonic is called Napier's circle or Napier's pentagon (when the circle in the above figure, right, is replaced by a pentagon).